arielkonopka/Gardens-of-Eris/README.md

 # Teleporters
 Every new teleporter is placed in a vector (actually it is a vector of pointers).
 As soon, as the player interacts with a teleporter it checks if it has attached link to a corresponding teleporter.
+We check the type of a teleporter, if it is even, we:
     If not, we take randomly chosen teleporter from the list, and we remove the interacted element from the list.
 We set the chosen teleport as the other end.
     If other end is established, we check if the teleporter has any steppable fields in it.
 If so, we take the player from the original location, and place it into the steppable field found in the teleport.
+When it is odd:
+    We find the first teleport of the same type but on different chamber.
+Then we establish connection, where the counterpart will direct to the first teleport.

 # Shooting guns